 Prior to entering the mental health profession, I worked for ten years in Communications in the non-profit field, which allowed me to work with people from different cultural and socio-economic backgrounds from all over the world.
 This experience helped me to better understand and effectively counsel people struggling to adjust to a new environment while trying to achieve their career, personal or relationship goals.
 I love working with clients of different age, gender, religion, culture, personality, and lifestyle.

 I have a Hispanic background and have experienced on my own what it is to come, learn, and adjust to a new country.
 I began since I was very little.
 I was born in Spain and raised in Peru since I was 8 years old.
 Moving from Spain to Peru, and even speaking the same language, I started to learn what it is to be and adjust to a new world.
 I believe that provided me with a different way to look at things and life, which became pretty useful since very early in life.
-Today, as a professional counselor I bring that expertise into my practice and I am able to provide clients with other authentic ways to solve problems, look at life, and even to relate to other people.
+Today, as a professional counselor I bring that expertise into my practice and I am able to provide clients with the opportunity to explore other authentic ways to solve problems, look at life, and even to relate to other people.

 I believe that a lot of what happens in our lives is based on the way we handle, or do not handle our emotions.
-We all have them, people from all cultures, but it is part of our journey to learn how to be emotionally balanced if we want better lives.
+We all have them, people from all cultures, ages, and family histories but it is part of our journey to learn how to be emotionally balanced if we want better lives.
 Some cultures are very emotional and others are pretty low in emotional expression and recognition of negative emotions, which many times becomes detrimental to people’s wellbeing and blocks the ability to develop deep connections with other people.
 Like everything else, the goal is to reach a balance.
 Because of my background I offer my clients new ways of exploring their emotional lives, enriching their relationships, controlling or getting in touch with them (depending on the case), and the opportunity of looking at new options of seeing and doing things.
 Sometimes we are trapped by the ways we have been taught to do things or even live our lives, depriving ourselves of the wonderful and most powerful experience of growth that trying new things entails.

 Being a Spanish speaker also gives me the opportunity to work with the Hispanic community that needs help from a therapist that can truly communicate with them.